 Director of Creative Services

 Ann McMan is the Director of Creative Services for Bywater Books.
-McMan is a Lambda Literary award-winning author with more than thirty-five years of professional experience in graphic design, marketing, and brand identity.
+McMan is a two-time Lambda Literary award-winning author with more than thirty-five years of professional experience in graphic design, marketing, and brand identity.
 Her design work has received national and international recognition.
-In recent years, she has become one of the most sought after brand developers and cover designers in LGBT publishing, and is a four-time winner of the Tee Corinne Award for Outstanding Cover Design.
+In recent years, she has become one of the most sought after brand developers and cover designers in LGBT publishing and is a four-time winner of the Tee Corinne Award for Outstanding Cover Design.